What Is Tension-Type Headache?

 Episodic or Chronic

-When it exceeds 15 days per month, it becomes chronic tension-type headache and requires a differentiated therapeutic approach.
+When it exceeds 15 days per month, it becomes chronic tension-type headache and requires a distinct therapeutic approach.

 Pathophysiology

-The pathophysiology of tension-type headache involves an interaction between peripheral (myofascial) and central (sensitization of the nervous system) mechanisms.
+The pathophysiology of tension-type headache involves the interplay between peripheral (myofascial) and central (sensitization of the nervous system) mechanisms.
 In the episodic form, peripheral mechanisms predominate; in the chronic form, central sensitization assumes a dominant role.

 Peripheral Component